spriyanshu245/emanager/README.md

 AppSecret JSON file is created to store ids and api keys, ideally should not to be uploaded on github but due to project presentataion, it is uploaded.

+To Start the application in local environment :

+1. Clone git repo
+2. npm install
+3. npm run dev
+make surre to install vite if not installed.

  © Priyanshu Singh